aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ### Use an existing S3 bucket

 !!! attention
-    For security concerns, we suggest that you use a **private** S3 bucket, so that all public access is blocked by default.
+    For security concerns, we suggest that you use a **private** S3 bucket so that all public access is blocked by default.

 The env manifest example below illustrates how to use an existing S3 bucket for CloudFront: